12 Simple Habits to Naturally Boost Your Immune System

 Toughen up with almonds

 To help ward off viral infections, make 3 ounces of almonds part of your daily diet—but keep the skins on.
 Italian researchers studying the herpes viruses that cause cold sores have found that a chemical in almond skins improves the ability of white blood cells to detect viruses; they found that the chemical could also help prevent a virus from spreading throughout the body.
 Add a handful of almonds to your morning cereal or oatmeal to boost your immune system and keep viruses at bay.
-Here are more classic home remedies with surprising health benefits.

 Don’t let yourself freeze